Technology in SW

 Move thoughtfully and fix things

 Technology can play a pivotal role in social work not just as productivity hacks, but also in social work interventions.
 However, it is crucial to tread carefully, as there are potential dangers and risks.
 We do not want to “move fast and break things” (Taplin 2017).
+We should not think AI can solve all the problems [URL].
 We want to move thoughtfully and fix things.
 Through thoughtful research and cautious implementation, we can harness the power of technology to enhance social work practice while staying true to our social work profession core values in Singapore.

 Key Areas of Inquiry